Charleston Property Managers Talk About Severe Weather and Your Roof

 January 7, 2015

-There's an old saying in the roofing business, "You never really purchase a roof, you just rent them."
-Because of the weather extremes endured by properties here in Charleston, it is easy to see the truth in that old chestnut.
+There's an old saying in the roofing business, 'You never really purchase a roof, you just rent them.'
+Because of the weather extremes endured by rental properties here in the Charleston area, it is easy to see the truth in that old chestnut.

-But, our roofs may take more of a beating than we realize.
+However, our roofs may take more of a beating than we realize.
 We may not have the harshest of winters, but we still do see some inclement weather.
-From December to February, we see some sort of precipitation one of every three days, and it will occasionally dip below freezing.
+From December to February, we see some sort of precipitation one out of every three days—and it will occasionally dip below freezing.
 It doesn't take much of an opening for ice to form under loose or displaced shingles and significantly damage a roof.

 Even more problematic, however, is the fact that precisely because we don't suffer the same intense snow-driven winters that blast other locales, many of us are lulled into a false sense of security, thinking that we have no reason to be unduly concerned about the roofs over our heads.
 Or, in this case, the roof over the heads of your tenants.

 As Charleston property managers, we want to focus on the importance of rental property maintenance—and that includes your roof.

 Any time there is a significant weather event, it is typically the roof that takes the brunt of the damage.
 Again, compared to other cities across the country, we don't see an inordinate amount of severe weather, but it's not exactly unheard of, either.

 Several times over the last couple of years, the Charleston area has received quarter-sized hail.
 In one memorable instance in June of 2013, parts of the city were struck by hail the size of tennis balls.
 If you weren't aware, hail the size of a quarter is rated as 1” in size, while the tennis ball-sized hail is approximately 2.5”.